thenumbernine/farm-game/README.md

 - super duper customizable character sprite
 - probably better align billboard sprites with where in 3D they are.
 - rendering
+	- make sure hoed / watered / seeded always render in correct order (z-sort by altitude? or store and render as attribut list per-tile?)
+		- maybe overhaul rendering, esp the more modifiers to tiles that I add?
+		- maybe make hoed/watered as bitflags, and have the map chunk system handle them?
 	- lighting
 		- better map lighting.  underground lighting.  any kind of falloff lighting.  any kind of better daylight shadow lighting.
 		- bump-mapping on sprites?  parallax mapping?